Witness Interview

 Grandparent-rights investigations gather family-context and caregiving-pattern evidence relevant to visitation or custody-related petitions under Washington family-law processes.

-• Scope examples: historical caregiving timeline reconstruction, witness interviews, and routine documentation.
+• Common examples: historical caregiving timeline reconstruction, witness interviews, and routine documentation.

 • Use cases: visitation disputes, guardianship-related facts, and child best-interest evidence support.